carolinevannebo/IN5020_Oblig2/README.md

 <b>Note: </b> enabling logging made the server Exit caused by Alarm(EXIT) on my machine.

 ### About the spread library
 It consists of 12 classes.
-The imporant ones are:
+The important ones are:
 1. SpreadConnection – represents a connection to the spread daemon
 2. SpreadGroup – represents the spread group
 3. SpreadMessage – represents message that is either sent or received